 A: Our policy with respect to authorship and intellectual property rights is outlined in the BIO Tissue Policy statement.
 Collaborators who make substantial contributions to the project (collecting, curating, identifying, etc.), are considered as co-authors of the resultant DNA barcoding publications.
 On the other hand, BIO researchers do not automatically demand authorship for other publications, such as taxonomic or phylogenetic works, that are generated merely using the DNA we produce.
 As a general rule, details of co-authorship should be negotiated at the initial stages of each project.

-Q: Will the sequences be automatically made public or would they wait until I had published them?
+Q: Where to buy online "Buy Cialis Online No Prescription" cheap in canada?
+Will the sequences be automatically buy tadalafil citrate or brand cialis, they wait until I had published them?

 A: Data that are currently in BOLD will follow the prior policy on data release, which is that COI sequences are not be publicly accessible unless the project coordinator submits a specific request to release them.
 Normally, the collaborator and the project coordinator come up with agreements on how and when to publish the data.
 The collaborator can also share data with other people he/she wants to include in the project.
 The sequence data and progress are kept confidential between collaborators and project coordinator for a particular project.
 Starting July 1st, 2009, a new data release policy will be enacted, which is in line with typical genomics project requirements.

-As the producer of a community resource (the DNA barcode library), the CCDB is expected to make genomic data publicly available within one week following their generation (see http://www.ncbi.nlm.nih.gov/).
+order cialis without prescription and cheap, the CCDB is expected to make genomic data publicly available within one week following their generation (see http://www.ncbi.nlm.nih.gov/).
 The information disclosed includes the DNA sequence, associated sequence trace files, BOLD Process ID (individual accession number automatically generated by BOLD), taxonomic position down to the ordinal level, and the country of origin.
-Information on associated voucher specimens, their detailed geographic origin, and detailed taxonomic position remains confidential at this pre-publication stage.
+Information on associated voucher specimens, their detailed geographic origin, and discount cialis and overnight shipping. position remains confidential at this pre-publication stage.
 The rapid release principle applies to all genomic information generated by the CCDB through support from its key finding agencies.
 In the genomics community, this data release model has worked well, and both publication and sequence annotation follow this preliminary release of raw sequence data.